 This function can guide the user to obtain information step by step and save this information in the directory that the user specified.
+Please specify the <log file name> in the Save As dialog box.

 When user starts the test, tap the black mark to start noise test.